chRyNaN/platform/README.md

 ## Known Caveats

-* iOS is not supported yet (depsite there being a Platform type for it).
+* Linux is not supported yet (despite there being a Platform type for it).
-* The Android module is technically a JVM module and has the possibility of being incorrectly used.
 * Currently, the library just provides platform types but eventually could be used to platform specific information.